USNavalResearchLaboratory/corrosion-modeling-applications/README.md

 ## Code
 This project was written in C# and XAML using Microsoft Visual Studio.
 The data file used for the electrochemical potentials and material-types is written in XML.
 The data file used to pull the corrosion prevention recommendations is also written in XML.
 The data file used to summarize the Table I recommendations is a CSV file.

+## Universal Windows Platform (UWP) App
+The current version of the app is available as a free download [here](https://www.microsoft.com/store/productId/9P1L9679CFR4).
+Or it can be built in Visual Studio from the source files.